Primary Sources of Greek Mythology | Ancient Texts

 Philosophers – Plato & Aristotle

-The philosophers interpreted the myths not only as narratives but as means of teaching moral, cosmological and philosophical concepts, strengthening their academic value.
+Philosophers interpreted myths not only as narratives but also as vehicles for teaching moral, cosmological, and philosophical concepts, thereby enhancing their academic value.

 PeriodAuthor / PoetProjectImportant Elements